Chapter 5160-40 HCBS Waiver VI Program

 (1) The purpose of this rule is to establish the individual options waiver as a component of the medicaid home and community-based services program pursuant to sections 5166.02 and 5166.20 of the Revised Code.

 (2) The individual options waiver program provides necessary waiver services to individuals who meet the level of care criteria for an intermediate care facility for individuals with intellectual disabilities (ICF/IID) as set forth in rule 5123:2-8-01 of the Administrative Code, as well as other eligibility requirements established in this rule.

 (3) The Ohio department of developmental disabilities (DODD), through an interagency agreement with the Ohio department of medicaid (ODM), administers the individual options waiver program on a daily basis in accordance with section 5162.35 of the Revised Code.

-(1) "County board of developmental disabilities" (CBDD) means a board established under Chapter 5126. of the Revised Code.
+(1) "County board" means a county board of developmental disabilities established under Chapter 5126. of the Revised Code.

 (2) "Funding range" means the dollar range to which an individual has been assigned for the purpose of funding waiver services.
-The funding range applicable to an individual is determined by the score derived from an assessment using the Ohio developmental disability profile "ODDP" that has been completed by a county board employee qualified to administer the tool.
+The funding range applicable to an individual is determined by the score derived from an assessment using the Ohio developmental disabilities profile "ODDP" that has been completed by a county board employee qualified to administer the tool.

 (4) "Individual" means a person with a developmental disability who is eligible to receive HCBS as an alternative to placement in an intermediate care facility for individuals with intellectual disabilities under the applicable HCBS waiver.
 A guardian or authorized representative may give, refuse to give or withdraw consent for services or may receive notice on behalf of an individual to the extent permitted by applicable law.

 (5) "Individual funding level" means the total funds, calculated on a twelve month basis, that are necessary for payment for waiver services that have been determined through the individual service plan (ISP) development process to be sufficient in amount, duration and scope to meet the health and welfare needs of an individual.